John Yovich: History

 Professor Yovich earned a Bachelor of Veterinary Medicine and Surgery from Murdoch University in 1981.
 He also received a Diploma in Large Animal Medicine and Surgery from the University of Guelph from 1982 to 1983.

 He went abroad and graduated with a Master of Science in 1986 and PhD in 1988 from Colorado State University.
 He also gained other professional qualifications from the American College of Veterinary Surgeons in 1987 and as a Registered Specialist in Veterinary Surgery and Equine Surgery.

 He was the Vice-Chancellor of Murdoch University from 2002 to 2011.

 Yovich was the head of the veterinary school of Murdoch University prior to his vice chancellor's role.

+Controversy

+John Yovich was sacked from his role as Perth Racing managing director in May 2021 over allegations of ‘serious inappropriate workplace conduct’.

+“The board applauds the brave staff member who came forward with their credible account and evidence of what occurred,” the statement read.